midas-network/covid19-scenario-modeling-hub_archive/data-processed/USC-SIkJalpha/2022-06-05-USC-SIkJalpha-Abstract.md

 ~ 0

 ## Initial variant characteristics (including Omicron transmissibility, immune escape, whether BA4/BA5 were considered and how uncertainty or non-identifiability was handled)
 Ten variants are considered: BA.1, BA.1.1, BA.2, BA.2.12.1, BA.3, BA.4, BA.5, variant X, pre-omicron (all variants before the rise of omicron combined as one), and other (all other variants combined as one).
 All BA* except BA.4 and BA.5 are assumed to have 50% immune escape from the pre-omicron variant.
 BA.4 and BA.5 are assumed to be either 40% or 60% immune escape (contributing to uncertainty).
 Fixing the immune escape parameter, the model is able to learn the transmissibility of all the four omicron variants based on the observed data.
 Further, it is possible to get unusually large values for transmission of variants that have low prevalence but show significant growth advantage.
-We enforce that maximum transmiisibility of BA.5 cannot exceed that of the most transmissible among the rest of the BA*.
+We enforce that maximum transmissibility of BA.5 cannot exceed that of the most transmissible among the rest of the BA*.
 Thus, the advantage is driven by immune escape property.

 ## Process for setting/calibrating P(hosp given current infection) and P(death given current infection)
 Learned from observed data.
 The severity of X is set as provided in the scenarios.